 - There have been at least 10 consecutive school sessions of unauthorised absence or - The unagreed leave of absence immediately precedes, or is attached to, a school closure (e.g. school holidays/INSET/school closure etc.) or any form of absence.
-There must be a minimum of 8 unauthorised absences"
+There must be a minimum of 8 unauthorised sessions totalling 4 days of absence."